Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 - R6: The address of the latest collector (oracle who submitted the previous [Collect Datapoints](<#Action-Collect-Datapoints>) action)
 - R7: A list of all of the oracles who had their datapoints collected in the last epoch
 - R8: The box id of the previous [Live Epoch](<#Stage-Live-Epoch>) box
-- R9: Posting price of the oracle pool.
+- R9: Oracle payout price.

 ### Hard-coded Values
 - Addresses of all trusted oracles (this is used for an extra safety measure to prevent others who aren't oracles from collecting)